by Paul Murrell

 x <- c(.1, .2, .3, .4, .5, .6, .7) y <- c(.4, .6, .6, .4, .6, .6, .4) w <- widthSpline(c(2, 8, 8, 10), "mm", d=c(0, .25, .75, 1), shape=0) grid.offsetBezier(x, y + .3, w, linejoin="mitre", lineend="mitre", mitrelimit=10) grid.offsetBezier(x, y, w, linejoin="round", lineend="round") grid.offsetBezier(x, y - .3, w, linejoin="bevel", lineend="square")

-When the line width has been specified using BezierWidth
+When the line width has been specified using BezierWidth,

-for grid.offsetBezier
+for grid.offsetBezier,

 a new line join and line end style called "extend"

 has been added.
-This style is similar to the "mitre"
+This style is similar to the "mitre" style,

 but it extends the curve of the line (and the width), rather than